Internet Gateway for Hotels FAQ

 When using an internet gateway, the ability to create a guest network for simple connections and management is the key.
 Gateways allow venues to offer different levels of service and access to bandwidth, as well as different authentication methods, which helps to either provide a simple return on investment for the equipment and ISP connection or at least make sure that only those users that are validated in some way (like checked-in guests) have access to the bandwidth the hotel site is already paying for.

 Without an internet gateway, there is no way to limit the users connected to the network and no controls over their access to the bandwidth that is being provided.
 Internet gateways do more than just access and bandwidth control; they also help simplify the connection to the network for the guests.
-Managing the DHCP, support of different VLANs, handling IPSEC and VPN tunnelling, and even support of older technologies like proxy allow access to the internet through gateways for all users and their access needs.
+Managing the DHCP, support of different VLANs, handling IPSEC and VPN tunneling, and even support of older technologies like proxy allow access to the internet for all users and their access needs.

 Why should hotels consider bandwidth management?